 2016 UW Maker Submit

-LED strips were hand soldered into a single array of 9 x 5 (45 all together).
+Solder LED strips into a single an array

-Then, connected to our software platform via the Fadecandy breakout board and Processing.
+Connected the array to our software using a Fadecandy breakout board and Processing.

-Videos for controlling individual LEDs were built in After Effects.
+Created videos for controlling individual LEDs in After Effects.

 Once we were confident in the lighting scenarios, we continued to improve the fidelity of the model with 3D printed furniture.

-The model was coated with paint for a uniform look.
+The model was coated with paint for fit and finish.

 The Design is in the details.
 From sketch, to assembly every detail was considered.
 Everything was built to scale, which had a cascading effect, making every design decision easier.
 When laser cutting the sheets of acrylic, the thickness of the sheet was accounted for, producing a model with flush corners.
-The roof also acts as a high end display visible to surrounding buildings.
+The interior lighting, doubles as an exterior light display.
+The roof was designed with an organic grid of cut-outs creating a subtle light display visible to surrounding buildings or planes passing overhead.